Mine your data before you change your loyalty program

-Recently, a major retailer asked PK to assess its loyalty program, which had first launched in the late 1990’s.
+Recently, a major retailer asked PK to assess its loyalty program, which had first launched in the late 1990s.
 By one metric—retention rate—the retailer’s program was still successful.
-But while members were remaining active, the program was failing to drive a large share of wallet, and execs wanted to know why.
+But while members were remaining active, the program was failing to drive a larger share of wallet, and leadership wanted to know why.

-Because the program had existed for so long, reports didn’t incorporate new data sets captured by more modern loyalty programs (for example, customer profiles or browsing behavior).
-But even without the new data sets, in this example, basic transactional data dating back to the 90’s revealed major opportunities to increase share of wallet and improve customer lifetime value.
+Because the program had existed for so long, reports didn’t incorporate new data sets captured by more modern loyalty programs (for example, expanded customer profiles, social engagement or browsing behavior).
+But even without the new data sets, in this example, basic transactional data dating back to the program’s launch revealed significant opportunities to increase share of wallet and improve customer lifetime value.
 The answer to the problem lied within the data the retailer already had.

-Even with large, sophisticated brands, we see a failure to feed data from existing rewards programs back into the design of the program itself.
-Even a few simple data analyses can multiply the effects of successful incentives, and reveal otherwise unnoticed places to respond to customer needs and increase both satisfaction and engagement with the program.
+Even with some large, sophisticated brands, we see a failure to feed data from existing rewards programs back into the design of the program itself.
+By employing a few simple data analyses, programs can multiply the effects of successful incentives, and reveal otherwise unnoticed opportunities to respond to customer needs and increase both satisfaction and engagement with the program.

 Answering the following questions will reveal several quick ways to use data for a loyalty program refresh—and the right analysis to help you get there.

-In the retail example above, a “survival curve” of members showed many first purchasers never returned to make a second purchase—an expected “one and done” problem.
+In one retail example, a “survival curve” of members showed many first purchasers never returned to make a second purchase—an expected “one and done” problem.
 More interestingly, still fewer customers made a third purchase, which was new information.
 But after the third purchase, customers would remain loyal shoppers.
 For this retailer, refreshing the program with incentives to visit the store again after the second purchase has the potential to further reduce churn.